GeoscienceAustralia/digitalearthau/docs/data/s3-sftp.rst

 -------------------

-To request an account you will need to email earth.observations@ga.gov.au please provide the following information.
+To request an account you will need to email earth.observation@ga.gov.au please provide the following information.

 .. code:: text